 Dr Nick Bearman teaches GIS to a wide variety of audiences, both in academia and industry.
-He works as UCL as Project Delivery Manager for the Consumer Data Research Centre within UCL Geography.
+He works as a freelance GIS Trainer and Consultant, teaching GIS to a wide variety of clients including academics, public sector and private sector organisations.
+He is also a UCL Visiting Research Fellow with the Consumer Data Research Centre at UCL Geography.
 He is passionate about GIS and spatial skills both as a tool to solve problems and as a vital skill to be taught to anyone who uses spatial data to make decisions.
-He is a Chartered Geographer (GIS) and Fellow of the Royal Geographical Society and a Fellow of the Higher Education Authority.
+He is a Chartered Geographer (GIS) and Fellow of the Royal Geographical Society and a Fellow of the Higher Education Authority

 After the course, students will be: